shredthaGNAR/list-of-my-starred-repos/README.md

 * [thunderbird/developer-docs](https://github.com/thunderbird/developer-docs): Developer documentation for Thunderbird contributors.
 * [lukeliasi/developer-portfolio](https://github.com/lukeliasi/developer-portfolio): Open source personal portfolio site of Luke Liasi built using Astro framework
 * [said7388/developer-portfolio](https://github.com/said7388/developer-portfolio): Software Developer Portfolio Website built with next.js and tailwind CSS that helps you showcase your work and skills as a software developer.
+* [emmabostian/developer-portfolios](https://github.com/emmabostian/developer-portfolios): A list of developer portfolios for your inspiration
 * [saadpasta/developerFolio](https://github.com/saadpasta/developerFolio): 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.
 (This is currently not being actively maintained)
 * [SergioSuarezGil/DeveloperToolsTouchBar_BetterTouchTool](https://github.com/SergioSuarezGil/DeveloperToolsTouchBar_BetterTouchTool): A BetterTouchTool preset which provides TouchBar support for Chrome/Edge/Safari Debugger with Dev Tools.
 * [matomo-org/device-detector](https://github.com/matomo-org/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.